 Why Was the Swiss FADP Revised?

-The Federal Council of Switzerland revised the FADP to align with the GDPR.
+The Federal Council of Switzerland revised the FADP to better align it with the GDPR, the privacy law protecting consumers in the European Union (EU)/European Economic Area (EEA).

-The revisions also allow the FADP to better account for our modern digital landscape, as the internet looks very different today than it did in 1993.
+The revisions also help to ensure the FADP better accounts for our modern digital landscape, because the internet looks very different today than it did in 1993 when the law was created.

-To that end, the revised FADP also outlines new obligations companies must follow to protect personal data.
+To that end, the revised FADP outlines new obligations companies must follow to protect data.

 The revised FADP and the revised Ordinance entered into action on September 1, 2023.